Auto Theft and Carjacking Defense in Deland, Daytona Beach

 The resistance requirement, however, does not apply if the accused gives the victim any substance which renders the victim unconscious.
 In cases where this fact applies, the crime is still considered Carjacking, not Grand Theft of a Motor Vehicle.

-Why Thompson Law, P.A.
+Why Choose Thompson Law, P.A. for Your Carjacking Defense?

 Carjacking is enhanceable if the person who is alleged to have committed the crime is found to be carrying a weapon or a firearm.
 The word “enhanceable” means that a person who is alleged to have committed Carjacking while carrying a weapon or firearm could face higher jail time, greater fines, or a minimum mandatory sentence.
-Thompson Law, PA. offers our attorney’s expertise in the area of criminal law and will sit down and discuss your case for free in an initial case consultation.
+Thompson Law, PA. offers our attorney’s knowledge in the area of criminal law and will sit down and discuss your case for free in an initial consultation.
 Attorney Matt Thompson has over a decade of experience in the legal field.
 Formerly a state prosecutor, Matt understands the importance of negotiating with the State to create the best case scenario for his clients.
 As a defense attorney, Matt uses his extensive knowledge of the law to navigate his client’s case, create the arguments he will use in court, and provide you with a high quality defense.
-If you or someone you know if faced with a first degree felony such as Carjacking, time is of the essence: call Thompson Law today to set up a free case evaluation}.
+If you or someone you know is faced with a first degree felony such as Carjacking, time is of the essence: call Thompson Law today to set up a free case evaluation – }.

-• Domestic Violence
+Domestic Violence

 Client was texting a friend when her significant other tried to grab for her phone.
 When the client tried to pull away, the victim claimed that he was battered and the client was arrested and brought before DCF due a child being in the house.
 Attorney Matt Thompson wrote a letter to the State explaining the discrepancy in evidence and claimed that the client was in fact moving away from the victim and did not intentionally try to hit the victim.
 All charges against the client were dismissed.

-• Sale and Possession of Heroin
+Sale and Possession of Heroin

 Defendant entered a treatment facility while case was pending.
 Attorney Thompson provided progress reports of all of her progress during her stay to show improvement.
 State agreed to amend all charges to simple possession and the Defendant was sentenced into Drug Court.

-• Aggravated Assault with a Firearm
+Aggravated Assault with a Firearm

 Client was accused of shooting a shotgun over the head of two minors.
 Attorney Thompson did a public records request to discover that officers reported to the scene of the crime the night of the incident and spoke to the victims on the evening the alleged crime occurred and believed the victims to be intoxicated and unreliable.
 Attorney Thompson conducted depositions of the officers and ultimately all charges were reduced to a misdemeanor and no incarceration.

-• Grand Theft, Fleeing, Possession of a Fictitious Driver’s License
+Grand Theft, Fleeing, Possession of a Fictitious Driver’s License

 Attorney Matt Thompson, through depositions and litigation was able to show that officers did not act according to the warrant by picking up the client immediately upon sight.
 The charge of Fleeing or Attempting to Elude Law Enforcement, which carries a mandatory felony conviction, was dismissed by the State and the client was offered probation and no felony conviction.

-• Sexual Battery & Domestic Battery
+Sexual Battery & Domestic Battery

 Mr. Thompson took depositions of the victim showing that the victim was not truthful with police when she provided her statement as to what happened.
 Confronted victim with social media posts, bank records, and telephone records to show that she was not in the places that she stated she was during the time the alleged crime took place.
 Case 1 was dismissed and the Defendant pled to Case 2 and received two (2) years of prison and credit for fifteen (15) months in prison.